Production of two Higgses at the Large Hadron Collider in CP-violating MSSM: Collider phenomenology

-Taus coming from Higgs then decay to pions through one prong or three prong decay.
-In the present study, we would be using the one prong (one charged track) hadronic decays of the $\tau$-leptons which have a collective branching fraction of about 50\% of which almost 90\% is comprised of final states with $\pi^\pm$, $\rho$ and $a_1$ mesons.
+Taus coming from Higgs then decay to pions through one prong or/and three prong decay.
+In the present study, we use the one-prong (one charged track) hadronic decays of the $\tau$-leptons which have a collective branching fraction of about 50\% of which almost 90\% is comprised of final states with $\pi^\pm$, $\rho$ and $a_1$ mesons.
 To establish a jet as a $\tau$-jet we take the following approach.
-We first check, for each jet coming out of PYCELL within $|\eta| \le 2.5$, if there is a partonic $\tau$ within a cone of $\Delta{R}\le 0.4$ about the jet-axis.
+We first check, for each jet coming out of {\tt Fastjet} within $|\eta| \le 2.5$, if there is a partonic $\tau$ within a cone of $\Delta{R}\le 0.4$ about the jet-axis.
 If there is one, then we further ensure that there is a single charged track within a cone of $\Delta{R} \le 0.1$ of the same jet axis.
 This marks a narrow jet character of a $\tau$-jet.
-Of course there is an efficiency associated to such kind of a geometric requirement which is a function of $p_T$ of the concerned jet and has been demonstrated in the literature \cite{tau1, tau2}.
-We closely reproduce the values of the $\tau$-tagging efficiencies for the $p_T$ range we adopted for the concerned jets as indicated in references.
+Of course there is an efficiency associated to such kind of a geometric requirement which is a function of $p_T$ of the concerned jet and has been demonstrated in the literature \cite{tau1,tau2}.

-Tau tagging efficiency thus decreases when one tries to tag more $\tau$-jets.
-We optimize our signal with 4-jets among which three are reconstructed $\tau$-jets with one charged track and two opposite sign leptons peak around $Z$ mass. {}From the event numbers given below, we can see that $\ptmiss \le 20$ GeV cut is not necessary as the signal is background free without that as well.
-Unlike the previous three benchmark points, here only $t\bar{t}Z$ is the possible dominant background that can give two potential $\tau$s from the two $W^\pm$s coming from the top and another from some jet faking as $\tau$-jet.
-One can see from Table \ref{sigbp4} that the background is zero and the signal has roughly two events at 1 fb$^{-1}$ of integrated luminosity without the missing $p_T$ cut which further reduces the number of signal events.
-Both of the final states are background free and have a reach with relatively small integrated luminosity.